 Keep track of your purchases as you go through the sale.
 You can pick up a shopping list form at the door, or if you like to plan ahead, search plants on our website and save them to your My Plant List, then print out your list and bring it along.
-You can also hand write your list ahead of time on our downloadable form (pdf, 12K).
+You can also hand-write your list ahead of time on our downloadable form (pdf, 12K).
 If you bring a list with you, you can cross out anything you don’t buy or change the quantity to your actual purchase as you go through the sale.
-(Bring a pen or pencil, or pick one up at the door.)

 Finding the Plants You’re Looking for

-In the Grandstand, the catalog numbers are your best means of locating the plants.
+In the sale, the catalog numbers are your best means of locating the plants.
 Each category (such as Annuals or Perennials) has a letter to begin its catalog numbers (G for Grasses, H for Herbs).
 Remember — the numbers are assigned alphabetically by the common name we give the plants (for instance, Hollyhock, French, rather than French Hollyhock).
-Plants beginning with U are in the Unusual and Rare Plants booth.
+Plants beginning with U are in Unusual and Rare Plants.